Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/ServiceFeatureTableManualCache/readme.md

 ## How to use the sample

 Run the sample and pan and zoom around the map.
-No features will be requested and displayed automatically.
-Press the Populate button, and features will display.
+Observe the features loaded from the table.

 ## How it works

-1. Set the `ServiceFeatureTable.FeatureRequestMode` property of the service feature table to `MANUAL_CACHE` before the table is loaded.
+1. Set the `ServiceFeatureTable.FeatureRequestMode` property of the service feature table to `ManualCache` before the table is loaded.
 2. Load the table.
 3. Call `PopulateFromServiceAsync` on the table to request features.